 Make Your Own Thai Spring Rolls

-I also love rolling and wrapping Thai Spring Rolls.
-It requires a certain amount of skill, a skill I didn't initially have, but with practice I've become quite good at it.
-You can too.
+I love rolling and wrapping Thai Spring Rolls, too.
+It requires a certain amount of skill but with practice you can get quite good at it.

-First, decide what you want inside your spring rolls, and then wash and prep your ingredients.
-Customize them with whatever fillings your heart desires.
-Add tofu, shrimp, beef, or even pork.
+Decide what you want inside your spring rolls.
+Customize them with your favourite fillings: vegetables, fresh herbs, tofu, shrimp, beef, or pork.
 Think about adding noodles, like rice vermicelli or soba noodles.
-It's your roll; make it your own!

-In this version I use tofu, which has been marinated in tamari and sesame oil (a big generous splash of each), and then baked in a 425 degree oven for about 20 minutes.
+I like to add tofu, which has been marinated in tamari and sesame oil (a big generous splash of each), and then baked in a 450 degree oven for about 20 minutes or until golden.

 Add warm water to a large shallow bowl or pie plate, and dip the rice paper in the water until it is fully submerged.
-The rice paper is very delicate so be careful not to soak it too long or it will fall apart when you start rolling.
+The rice paper is delicate so don't soak it too long or it will fall apart when you start rolling.

 No Thai Spring Roll is complete without a good dipping sauce.
 Here are recipes for two of my favourites:

 1 to 2 tablespoons water, to thin out the sauce, if necessary

 4 Tbsp mango chutney